rust-lang/book/second-edition/src/ch15-06-reference-cycles.md

 <span class="caption">Listing 15-20: A cons list definition that holds a
 `RefCell` so that we can modify what a `Cons` variant is referring to</span>

-We're using another variation of the `List` definition from Listing 15-6.
+We’re using another variation of the `List` definition from Listing 15-6.
 The second element in the `Cons` variant is now `RefCell<Rc<List>>`, meaning that instead of having the ability to modify the `i32` value like we did in Listing 15-19, we want to be able to modify which `List` a `Cons` variant is pointing to.
-We've also added a `tail` method to make it convenient for us to access the second item, if we have a `Cons` variant.
+We’ve also added a `tail` method to make it convenient for us to access the second item, if we have a `Cons` variant.

 <!-- Can you link this more clearly, what do we have at this point?
 This change